kienmarkdo/kienmarkdo/README.md

   - A 3 month summer internship starting in May 2022
 - **Some of my interests are**
   - Web Development or Mobile Development
-    - Front-end / back-end / full-stack
+    - Front-end or back-end or full-stack
+    - Android or iOS
   - Game Development
   - Security
   - Firmware / Embedded Systems